gretelai/rediscover-2020-joinability/README.md

 # Getting Started

-Be sure to have Docker installed and Python 3.7+ installed, that's what this was tested with, YMMV on older versions.
+Be sure to have Docker installed and Python 3.7+ installed, that's what this was tested with, YMMV on older versions of Python.

+You can run `redis-server` separate of Docker, too, as long as port 6379 is exposed to the localhost!

 You'll also need `redis-cli` installed.